 DHIS 2 is open source software licensed under the liberal BSD license and is free for everyone to install and use.
 You can now get the DHIS 2 software as a service, where hosting aspects such as backups, security and high-speed connectivity are taken care of.
 Read more »

-The WAR file requires you to install a Java servlet container (like Tomcat or Jetty) and a relational database (PostgreSQL, MySQL and H2 are supported).
+The WAR file requires you to install a Java servlet container (like Tomcat or Jetty) and PostgreSQL.
 You can get the latest stable release for all maintained versions from the links below, and the very latest build from here.
 Check out the installation guide for Ubuntu Linux here.
 For the bleeding edge build check out the continuous integration server.
 WAR files are copied from our continuous integration server where you can find revision number and build time.

 |Production Package||Release date||Upgrade notes||Release notes||Size||Version|